SAP/spartacus-docs/_pages/home/spartacus-roadmap.md

 # Overview

 We plan to release updates to the Spartacus libraries every two weeks.
-Each release contains bug fixes as well as improvements to user experience and performance.
+Each release will contain bug fixes as well as improvements to user experience and performance.

 When new features are available for release, normally we will publish a pre-release "next" version of the libraries, in order to get feedback, and then we will release the final, new, minor version a few weeks later.
 For example, we plan to publish a pre-release 1.3 "next" in mid-October, and then 1.3.0 at the end of October.